leslylopez43/Assigment2.backup/README.md

 [Provide contact information or instructions for users to seek support or report issues]

 ## Continuous Improvement
-While we have achieved a high accessibility score, we understand that accessibility is an ongoing effort.
-We remain committed to continuously improving our code program's accessibility and addressing any future accessibility issues that may arise.
+While we have achieved a high accessibility score, I understand that accessibility is an ongoing effort.
+I remain committed to continuously improving our code program's accessibility and addressing any future accessibility issues that may arise.

 By leveraging the power of Lighthouse, we have ensured that our code program meets industry-standard accessibility guidelines, allowing us to deliver an inclusive experience to our users.